Ten Positive Ways to Make Your Relationship Better

 - Talk about everything.
 Keeping secrets or not sharing what’s in your head and heart will make your partner feel distant, and you won’t get the real benefit of a shared life.
 Speak up and express your feelings.

-Using these techniques can help you heal everything from infidelity to in-law issues.
-But if you don’t take some action, whatever your issue is, it will only get bigger and harder to heal.
+These techniques can help you heal everything from infidelity to in-law issues.
+But if you don’t take some action, then whatever the issue is will only get bigger and harder to heal.